 You are encouraged to complete a voluntary course evaluation before the end of the quarter.
 My policy is that if at least 90% of the class completes the evaluation, everyone will get 10 extra credit points.
 The Bellevue College Online Evaluation website is secure and submissions are completely anonymous (I see how many students have submitted the evaluation but I will never know the identities of the students).
 College instructors, program chairs and administrators are granted access to a class composite document on the website only after all grades are posted to transcripts at the close of the current quarter.
-To participate in the evaluation process, use your Student ID and PIN to log in on the following site: STUDENT EVALUATION course evaluation is granted only once, and after you press the SUBMIT button at the bottom of the page, you will see a screen telling you which class evaluations have been completed.
+To participate in the evaluation process, use your Student ID and PIN to log in on the following site: STUDENT EVALUATION

+On the BC Online Evaluation site, you will find a listing for each of your classes.
+Access to each course evaluation is granted only once, and after you press the SUBMIT button at the bottom of the page, you will see a screen telling you which class evaluations have been completed.
 If you have questions or need assistance, please call the Distance Education Office at 425-564-2438 or toll free at 1-877-641-2712.